gdsports/USB_Host_Library_SAMD/README.md

 ## Building the development environment

-This project uses a forked version of the ArduinoCore-samd project.
-Changes to the Arduino SAMD board package are required to make the USB host drivers work.
+Early versions of this library required patches to the SAMD board package.
+The current version does not, so it works like a regular Arduino library.

 The following script works for a Linux system.
 The enviroment uses the [Arduino IDE portable](https://www.arduino.cc/en/Guide/PortableIDE) feature to insulate this project from the standard Arduino directories.
+This is no longer needed since it no longer patches the SAMD board package.

 The script use the IDE command line interface (CLI) which is documented [here](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc).